JolieeZhuu/quick-cite/README.md

-> This project is a work in progress!
+> This project is currently a work in progress!
 # Quick Cite: A Citation Machine Browser Extension
 A fast way to access a citation machine!